Our top picks of timely offers from our partnersMore details

 It can seem overwhelming to navigate trying to raise your credit score, but it's worth your time and effort.
 A good or excellent credit score will give you access to lower APRs, better loan products and the best credit cards on the market.

-The Citi® Double Cash Card, for example, offers 2% cash back on all your purchases (1% when you buy and 1% when you pay your balance in full).
-Other cards offer generous cash welcome bonus once you reach your spending minimum, like the Capital One® Quicksilver® Cash Rewards Credit Card, which gives you a $200 bonus after you spend $500 in the first three months from account opening.
+The Citi® Double Cash Card (see rates and fees), for example, offers 2% cash back on all your purchases (1% when you buy and 1% when you pay your balance in full).
+Other cards offer a generous cash welcome bonus once you reach your spending minimum, like the Capital One Quicksilver Cash Rewards Credit Card, which gives you a $200 bonus after you spend $500 in the first three months from account opening.